syncfusion-content/windowsforms-docs/WindowsForms/colorpickeruiadv/Getting-Started.md

 1) Create a C# or VB application via Visual Studio.

-2) Add the following assembly references to the project.
+2) Add the following assembly references to the project:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows